 Your baby can only stay awake so long before overtiredness kicks in.

-Settling an overtired baby to sleep is like trying to coax a cat out of a tree; the higher it climbs the harder it is to get down, and the little darling becomes ever more stubborn about coming down with every branch it climbs.
+An overtired baby fights sleep; settling one is rather like trying to coax a cat out of a tree.
+The higher it climbs the harder it is to get down, and the little darling becomes ever more stubborn about coming down with every branch it climbs.

 Which is why I like dogs.